 It’s never too early to start planning for retirement.
 It’s recommended that by age 67, you should have saved 10 times your final salary.
 Most financial experts estimate that you’ll need 70 to 90 percent of your pre-retirement income to keep up with your standard of living.

 You should also consider any debts you’ll still owe after retirement, what type of housing situation you’ll be in, and what type of health insurance plan you’ll have after retiring.
 Having an in-depth understanding of your finances and creating a realistic budget is essential to a successful retirement.

 How are retirement funds taxed?

 Most pension income is funded with pretax income, so they are taxable when you receive the funds.
 IRA and 401(k) deferrals are generally taxed when distributions are made.
-Roth IRAs and Roth 401(k) deferral are made with after-tax dollars.
-Therefore, the withdrawals, including earnings, are tax free if the accounts are held for the required time.
+Roth IRAs and Roth 401(k) deferrals are made with after-tax dollars.
+Therefore, the withdrawals, including earnings, are tax-free if the accounts are held for the required time.